hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 data_down$TBR2 <- data_down$value %in% rownames(down2)
 ```

-Now to create a simple Venn diagram, we can use the `venn.diagram()` function from the `ggvenn` package to create the graphics.
+Now to create a simple Venn diagram, we can use the `ggvenn()` function from the `ggvenn` package to create the graphics.

 ```r
 ggvenn(data_up)